top of page

 Carrie offers a fun, play-based, and family-friendly approach.
 She enjoys finding solutions to help her clients feel confident communicating their wants and needs and training family/caregivers.
 Seeing positive growth in her clients and their families is just one of the many reasons why Carrie loves her job.

 Carrie’s dedication extends into her community.
 She promotes community awareness and knowledge around communication disorders and the speech-language pathologists that help foster optimal communication.
 When Carrie is not working, you can find her heading out on a road trip, reading, cooking, practicing yoga, and watching documentaries.
-She is also an avid runner and triathlete.
+She is also an avid runner, and triathlete (she's completed a 140.6 mile Ironman triathlon!)

 Advanced Training and Certifications